-Workers in the following industries are often exposed to asbestos: mining, insulation, shipbuilding, pipe fitting, plumbing, power generation, construction, textiles, auto repair, drywall, railroads and appliance repair.
-While asbestos was phased out of the majority of products by the 90s due to the health risks, workers may still face exposure from asbestos that has not been properly removed and disposed.
+Workers in the following industries are often exposed to asbestos: mining, insulation, shipbuilding, pipe fitting, plumbing, power generation, construction, textiles, auto repair, drywall, railroads, and appliance repair.
+While asbestos was phased out of the majority of products by the 90s due to the health risks, workers may still face exposure from asbestos that have not been properly removed and disposed of.

 I didn’t work with asbestos on my job.
 How was I exposed?

 People who live or work near sites containing asbestos may be exposed to airborne particles.
 Asbestos was also used in many consumer products such as hairdryers and baby powder.
 Family members may be exposed to asbestos fibers on the clothes of workers who work with or around asbestos products.

 Who is liable for exposing me to asbestos?

 Our mesothelioma lawyers seek compensation from companies who use asbestos products, remove asbestos products, or disturb asbestos products.
 We also seek compensation from companies that manufacture and supply products containing asbestos.

 I can’t remember the name of the company that exposed me to asbestos.
 Can I still file a claim?

 Our mesothelioma lawyers have experience handling asbestos claims all across the country.
 We match up your work history (compiled from your memory and your Social Security records) with our massive database of worker testimony and documents.
 Usually, our mesothelioma attorneys are able to determine the identity of the companies that exposed you to asbestos and hold them responsible even when you do not remember.

 What if a company is no longer in business?

 You may still have a claim even if the asbestos company has gone out of business or has filed for bankruptcy.

 My husband died from mesothelioma.
 Can I seek compensation?

 You may have a wrongful death claim.
 Contact our mesothelioma lawyers to find out.

 How long does it take before I receive any compensation?

 Every case is different.
 Contact our mesothelioma lawyers to find out how long the legal process usually takes in your state.

 Are there time limits that apply to filing an asbestos claim?